odradev/odradev.github.io/docusaurus/docs/basics/01-cargo-odra.md

 cargo odra init --name my-project
 ```

-It works in the same way as `new`, but instead of creating a new folder, it will create a project
+It works in the same way as `new`, but instead of creating a new folder, it creates a project
 in the current, empty directory.

 ## Generating code